Soubhagya-09/Soubhagya-09/README.md

-# Hi, I'm Soubhagya Mohapatra
+## Hi, I'm Soubhagya Mohapatra

 Engineering student exploring programming, problem-solving, and the foundations of AI.
 Currently in the learning phase, focused on building real skills through consistent effort.
+Focused on turning confusion into clarity through consistent effort.

 ## About Me
 - Interested in becoming a Software Developer